praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 For example, when you type in the [`add-doc`](#adding-a-doctor) command, Docedex will automatically select the newly added doctor and display their details to you.
-This gives the user (you!) a nice visual feedback that the command is successful.
+This gives the user (you!) nice visual feedback that the command is successful.

 Upon selecting a doctor, the Patient List displays the patients assigned to the selected doctor.
-However, if the doctor is newly added, said doctor will have no patients, and thus the Patient List will be empty.
+However, if the doctor is newly added, the said doctor will have no patients, and thus the Patient List will be empty.

-This behaviour will also exist if the user adds a patient instead too.
+This behavior will also exist if the user adds a patient instead too.

 <div markdown="span" class="alert alert-danger">
     :exclamation: Some users have mentioned being alarmed by <strong>sudden disappearances of